 Send satisfaction surveys out by email, mail, phone call, or comment box directly at the office.
 Have a few times throughout pregnancy care that surveys are sent out (approx half way through prenatal visits, immediately after birth, 6 weeks postpartum, and 6 months postpartum).
 Make it random and not to every client.
 That is a lot of extra administration and many clients will get tired of so much extra paperwork to complete.

-Make the surveys as unbiased as possible.
 Use an outsourced survey company, keep names anonymous, and have questions as neutral to respond as possible.
 Refrain from questions like, “We know that are care is amazing, but we want to ask a few questions.”
 Start out more like, “We are continually improving our care to the community, please spend some time answer these few questions.
 Thank you.”

 Make surveys approx 10-15 questions long.
 You want a good idea of how care is going, but want clients to actually spend the time in their busy schedules to fill it out.
 The more automated and convenient survey is, more likely people will fill it out.
 Emails with simple click answers having response rates that mailing survey out.